 Introduction

-The introduction of digitalization in virtually all aspects of every-day life is producing a revolution in people's lifestyles.
-Not less important, new ecologies, such as, e.g., Internet of Things (IoT) and Industry 4.0, e.g., need the mass-production of low-cost electronic devices for implementing new functionalities in unexplored environments and working conditions.
-As a result, vigorous growth in the economy can be envisaged both in developed and developing countries, with a corresponding beneficial effect on people’s wealthiness.
-Unfortunately, side effects need to be considered in such promising a scenario.
-The trend in electronics lifetime is significantly decreasing, (a cell phone is used for less than 18 months before being replaced, a computer for less than 3 years).
+The introduction of digitalisation in virtually all aspects of everyday life is revolutionising people's lifestyles.
+Not less important, new ecologies, such as the Internet of Things (IoT) and Industry 4.0, require the mass-production of low-cost electronic devices to implement new functionalities in unexplored environments and working conditions.
+As a result, vigorous growth in the economy can be envisaged both in developed and developing countries, with a corresponding beneficial effect on people’s wealth.
+Unfortunately, side effects need to be considered in such a promising scenario.
+The trend for the lifetime of electronics is significantly decreasing; a cell phone is used for less than 18 months before being replaced, a computer for less than 3 years.

-In 2007, according to [1], 3.2 million tons of e-waste per year were generated in the US with a corresponding increase of landfilling and raising of environmental concerns.
-New production strategies are required, capable both of saving nonrenewable resources and of producing electronics whose fate, after their End of Life (EOL), do not create environmental concerns.
-Existing technologies for the realization of Integrated Circuits (ICs) use, as a matter of fact, hazardous substances that, if not suitably processed, can pose significant risks to human being’s health.
-Such a problem is raising relevant issues especially in developing countries where rudimentary treating procedures are implemented [2].
+In 2007, 3.2 million tons of e-waste per year were generated in the US, with a corresponding increase of landfilling and environmental concerns [1].
+New production strategies are required that are capable both of saving nonrenewable resources and of producing electronics that do not create environmental concerns after their End of Life (EOL).
+As it stands, existing technologies for the manufacture of integrated circuits (IC) use hazardous substances that, if not suitably processed, can pose significant risks to human health.
+This problem is leading to significant challenges, especially in developing countries where rudimentary treating procedures are implemented [2].

-Low-power, renewable production processes, materials that do not pollute the environment, if disposed, and that can be easily biodegraded are required for the realization of a more sustainable economy.
-Though polymers have raised the interest of the scientific community because they can introduce new functionalities, such as low-cost, flexibility, and biocompatibility they lack being biodegradable and concerns about polymer-based electronics treatment after their EOL exist.
-Cellulose, the most widely diffused bio-polymer on the earth looks to be a suitable candidate for producing next-generation electronics.
+Low-power, renewable production processes and easily biodegradable materials that do not pollute the environment after disposal are required to create a more sustainable economy.
+Though polymers have attracted the interest of the scientific community because they can introduce new functionalities, such as affordability, flexibility, and biocompatibility, they are not biodegradable, and concerns exist about the treatment of polymer-based electronics after their EOL.
+Cellulose, the most widely available biopolymer on the earth, looks to be a suitable candidate for producing next-generation electronics.
 It is cheap, biocompatible, and biodegradable.
-Eventually, cellulose and its derivative have interesting mechanical and electrical properties that have been exploited in many applications [3-6].
-Notwithstanding such promising properties, plant-derived cellulose is extracted by the pulp industry with a relevant resource consumption (energy and fresh water).
-According to EU, for the pulp and paper industry, the average energy costs around 16 % of production costs.
-38 % of the used energy comes from natural gas [7].
-Not less important, pollutants are produced by the pulp and paper industry, raising concerns on their environmental effects.
+Additionally, cellulose and its derivatives have interesting mechanical and electrical properties that have been exploited in many applications [3]-[6].
+Notwithstanding such promising properties, plant-derived cellulose extraction by the pulp industry involves significant resource consumption in terms of energy and fresh water.
+According to the EU, the average energy costs for the pulp and paper industry equal around 16 % of production costs.
+38 % of the energy used comes from natural gas [7].
+Not less important, pollutants are produced by the pulp and paper industry, raising concerns about their environmental effects.

-Bacterial Cellulose (BC) is a kind of cellulose produced by some bacteria genera if maintained in suitable culturing environments.
+Bacterial cellulose (BC) is a kind of cellulose produced by some bacteria genera when maintained in suitable culturing environments.
 In this case, the cellulose is directly produced by the bacteria at the interface between the growing media and the open air.
-The production process can be implemented in typical laboratory conditions and allows for producing very pure cellulose.
-BC has been proposed for realizing electronics and sensors [8][9].
-Recently BC has been proposed, also, for the realization of both actuators [10] and hybrid and un-green solutions for mechanical sensors [11].
+The production process can be implemented in typical laboratory conditions and enables the production of very pure cellulose.
+BC has been proposed for manufacturing electronics and sensors [8], [9].
+Recently, BC has also been proposed for the manufacture of both actuators and hybrid and conventional solutions for mechanical sensors [10], [11].

-Authors have investigated the possibility of using BC-based composites for the realization of green sensors [12-13].
-Composites consisting of a bulk BC membrane, impregnated by Ionic Liquids (ILs), and covered on both sides by poly (3,4-ethylenedioxythiophene) polystyrene sulfonate (PEDOT:PSS) have been fabricated.
+The possibility of using BC-based composites for the manufacture of green sensors has been investigated [12]-[13].
+Composites consisting of a bulk BC membrane impregnated with ionic liquids (IL) and covered on both sides by poly (3,4-ethylenedioxythiophene) polystyrene sulfonate (PEDOT:PSS) have been fabricated.

-In particular, the sensing properties of such composites as inertial and mass sensors, when used in the cantilever configuration have been investigated [12-14].
-Moreover, in [15] the influence of the geometry on the sensing properties of the accelerometer proposed in [12] has been analysed.
+In particular, the inertial- and mass-sensing properties of such composites when used in a cantilever configuration have been investigated [12]-[14].
+Moreover, the influence of geometry on the sensing properties of an accelerometer has been analysed [12], [15].